KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 * (Note: The more explicit the consent record and receipt the more machine readable it becomes.)
 * All Sensitive Information Categories require Explicit Consent
 * All the requirements of the previous +  additional fields for the receipt to be deemed explicit for PII in ISO 29100
-*  explicit consent: "Guidelines for Notification, Consent and Choice in Online Services for Consumers" which  http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf (which can be found translated on the Kanatar WIKI - put in link)
+*  explicit consent: "Guidelines for Notification, Consent and Choice in Online Services for Consumers" which  http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf (which can be found translated on the Kanatar WIKI - http://tinyurl.com/explicit-guide )

 FIELD CONFORMANCE: EXPLICIT MVCR
 - MUST -